panchishin/neuralnet/README.md

 ```js
 var whatsMyLearningRate = neuralnet.learningRate()
 ```
+A good initial value to try is 1.

 ### neuralnet.learningRate( newLearningRate )
 Change the learning rate of this NeuralNet.
 It returns the value set if it is a legal value otherwise it returns the previously set configuration.
 ```js
 var shouldEqualFive = neuralnet.learningRate(5)
 ```

 ### neuralnet.config( )
 Retrieve a copy of the complete configuration that this NeuralNet uses.
 Perhaps you want see what happens with an additional hidden layer.
 No problem, you can do that like so:
 ```js